Xavier308/holbertonschool-higher_level_programming/README.md

 ## Directories

+### python-hello_world
+The foundational Python concepts start here, with introductory exercises and updates to ensure a solid base in Python programming, especially for beginners.

 ### python-classes
 Explore Python's object-oriented programming capabilities through exercises and projects focusing on classes and objects.
 This directory provides practical examples and is regularly updated with new content.